West Virginia Car Seat Laws 2024: Protect Your Child Now!

 - Children traveling in WV over eight years old but under sixteen years old must wear a properly adjusted and fastened seat belt.

 It’s important to note that these are minimum requirements for using an appropriate car seat.
 It’s recommended that parents keep their children in each stage of restraint as long as possible before moving on to the next stage, in accordance with the seat belt law and front seat law.
-Additionally, it’s important to note that taxi car seat law may vary depending on the location.

 Child Passenger Safety Technicians